In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction

 A difference in the data processing between the two data sets is that when constructing prediction features and predictive labels, we considered non-convicted charges in the Broward data, but considered convicted charges in the Kentucky data.
 The reason for this choice is sample size.
 The processed Broward data contains only 1,954 records, and limiting the scope to convicted charges would yield only 1,297 records.
 The use of convicted versus non-convicted charges between the two regions might explain some discrepancies in the results in Section \ref{Generalization}, where we discuss the generalization of recidivism prediction models between states.
-Note that many models currently implemented within the justice system rely on non-convicted charges (for instance, counts of prior arrests), but for the applications such as bail and parole, the use of non-convicted charges could be problematic---it holds individuals accountable for crimes that they may not have committed.
-Please refer to the Appendix (Section \ref{App}) for more details on the data processing and a full list of features for both data sets.
+Note that many models currently implemented within the justice system rely on non-convicted charges such as counts of prior arrests, but for the applications such as bail and parole, the use of non-convicted charges could be problematic---it holds individuals accountable for crimes that they may not have committed.

+Please refer to the Section \ref{broward-processing} and \ref{kentucky-processing} in the Appendix for more details on data processing and a full list of features.